MrPOLA/DevOps-CI-CD-Series/Deploying a Web Application in the Cloud/README.md

 - Choose Download .csv file.
 Copy the Console sign-in URL.
 Now you're ready to start using your IAM user. 🏁
 - Log out of your root user's AWS Account.
 - Paste and go to your copied console sign-in URL.
 - Open your downloaded .csv file containing your user's access instructions.

 🙏 **PLEASE make sure you log in to your IAM Admin User instead of the root user - it's truly best practice for account security.**

 ---

-☁️ **Step #2**
+<p align="center">☁️ Step #2</p>

 **Launch an EC2 Instance**

 Before we get into the juicy work of building your web app, we need to set up a home for your web app's files.
 Since we want your web app to be entirely created and run on the cloud, we'll use a virtual server (EC2 instance) to house our development work.